 New Saint Andrews College (http://www.nsa.edu) is a classical Christian liberal arts college.
 The small college is located in the restored 1891 Skattaboe building on historic downtown Main Street in Moscow, Idaho.
 New Saint Andrews began with four students in the fall of 1994 and graduated its first two students in 1998.
-Today there are about 180 students enrolled in the college.
+(As of April 2023 there are about 241 students enrolled in the college.)
 The mission of New Saint Andrews is to graduate leaders who shape culture, living faithfully under the lordship of Jesus Christ.
 The college is affiliated with the Reformed Evangelical Church.
+Their motto is: “Thoroughly Trinitarian.
+Solidly Protestant and Reformed.
+Robustly Evangelical.”

 New Saint Andrews is a charter member of the Association of Classical Christian Schools (ACCS) and a member of the Association of Reformed Institutions of Higher Education (ARIHE).
 In August 2006, New Saint Andrews was named by the Intercollegiate Studies Institute as one of the top 50 schools for “conservatives, old-fashioned liberals, and people of faith.”
 The college was also featured in the September 30, 2007 edition of New York Times Magazine in a four-page article by Molly Worthen titled “Onward Christian Scholars.”